Can the FIRE movement help you retire early?

 The disadvantages include:

-• FIRE principles can be hard for those on lower incomes to follow.
+FIRE principles can be hard for those with lower incomes to follow.

-• Investments are vital, and they can perform poorly, jeopardizing your plans.
+Investments are a vital part of the strategy, and they may perform poorly, jeopardizing your plans.

-• If you leave the workforce for a while and have to return, you may need to refresh your skills.
+If you leave the workforce for a while and later need to return, you may need to refresh your skills or have trouble finding a job.

 Six tips to help you achieve your FIRE goals